JorgeMartinezPizarro/mathist/README.md

 ```
 docker build .
 ```
-Running in production `npm run start` will fail the `sieve` to `DOWNLOAD`, since `public/files` generated on the fly are not accessible.

 I use an apache2 file server to serve files inside the docker volumes, an example `docker-compose.yml`:

 ```
 services:
   files: